 A different procedure operates in Scotland.
 First of all, you should write to the office that heard the case.
 Ask them for an 'extract of the judgment'.
 In Scotland, a sheriff officer uses this document to force the respondent into a payment.

 Note: What are your rights if your employer is insolvent?
 An example would be if they are in administration, liquidation, or in receivership.
 In this case you can still make a claim for money that they owe you, including any redundancy payments.

 What happens if you lose a case after the employment tribunal hearing procedure?
 First of all, you can ask the tribunal to reconsider the decision or 'judgment'.
 Write to the tribunal office within 14 days of getting the final decision.

 Note: The letter should explain why you want your particular case reconsidered.
-Send it to the tribunal office that dealt with the case.
+Send it to the tribunal office and venue that dealt with the case.
 But, you will need a valid reason to get a reconsideration such as:

 There may be cases where you believe the employment tribunal made a legal mistake.
 If so, you can make an appeal to the Employment Appeal Tribunal.

 There are ways to get a refund on fees paid at an Employment Tribunal or an Employment Appeals Tribunal.
 But, you must have paid the fee between the 29th of July 2013 and the 26th of July 2017.